Skip to content

 Where are Siwa Lakes Located?

 Siwa salt lakes are located around 30 kilometres in the eastern of Siwa.
 They can be accessed through paved roads among palm fields that boost a fantastic, primitive sense of hiking in a forest.
-Siwa’s insulated location allows it to offer a relaxing, soothing, and exceptional experience.
+Siwa’s insulated location offers a relaxing, soothing, and exceptional experience.

-If you don’t drive, or if you don’t like buses, you can hire a driver to take you through the lakes.
-Always make sure to have your passport with you as there are some military checkpoints along the journey.
+If you don’t drive or like buses, you can hire a driver to take you through the lakes.
+Always have your passport with you, as the journey has military checkpoints.

 Touristic Background